ASCHEET/Credit_Risk_Analysis/README.md

 ![09-easy_ensamble_class_report](https://github.com/ASCHEET/Credit_Risk_Analysis/blob/main/Resources/09-easy_ensamble_class_report.png?raw=true)

-Easy Ensemble AdaBoost Classifier's accuracy score of 0.925 means that its predictions were correct 92.5% of the time and 7.5% were incorrect.
+Easy Ensemble Classifier's accuracy score of 0.925 means that its predictions were correct 92.5% of the time and 7.5% were incorrect.

 This algorithm's precision score of 0.99 means that it predicted positive class predictions 99% of the time on this dataset.

-The average recall score of 0.94 means that 94% of class predictions made out of all positive examples in this dataset were correct.
+The average recall score of 0.94 means that 94% of class predictions made from all positive examples in this dataset were correct.

 ## Summary
 The oversampling, undersampling, and combination sampling algorithms' performance were relatively the same.
 Balanced Random Forest Classifier had a higher balanced accuracy score than the previous algorithms tested, but it was not good enough for predicting credit risk.

-Out of the six supervised machine learning algorithms tested, Easy Ensemble AdaBoost CLassifier performed the best overall.
+Out of the six supervised machine learning algorithms tested, Easy Ensemble Classifier performed the best overall.
 It had a balanced accuracy score, along with high precision and recall scores.
 It also had a high specificity score, which means this algorithm correctly determined actual negatives 91% of the time, and a high F1 score.
 This means the harmonic mean of precision and recall were 0.97 out of 1.0.